thorpej/CoPicoVision/README.md

 of the quadrature controllers to test with at this time.

 ## Errata
+Rev 2.0 of the CoPicoVision has the following bugs:
+* The memory address decoder keys off the wrong signal when detecting reads vs. writes to the 8K page where the BIOS ROM is located.
+This can lead to unreliable behavior when the BIOS ROM is disabled.
+This issue only affects Super Game Module games that disable the BIOS ROM.
+A re-work procedure is being developed for the issue.
+* The AY-3-8910 sound chip has the wrong clock source.
+This will lead to incorrect sound output of any Super Game Module game that uses the AY-3-8910 sound chip (which is nearly all of them).
+This issue will be addressed by the addition of an interposer board that sits between the AY-3-8910 and the CoPicoVision.
+This interposer board will contain additional components to provide a correct clock input to the AY-3-8910.

 Rev 0.1 of the CoPicoVision has the following bugs:
 * Controller 1 and Controller 2 are swapped due to a silly mistake in the selection logic.
 [This procedure](errata/rev0_1_controller_bodge.md)